shibukawa/anyagent/README.md

 ## License

-MIT License
+AGPL-3.0.
+See `LICENSE`.

 ## Contributing

-TODO: Contributing guidelines will be added here.
+See README.ja.md for the Japanese version.
+Contribution guidelines will be added later.